 I’d been wanting to take a course from the Wilderness Medicine Institute for a while, with one excuse after another for why I couldn’t attend (usually it involved me jetting off on another adventure the same weekend).

-But last weekend, I was invited to join a course offered by REI Outdoor School and I jumped at the chance to finally attend their two-day Wilderness First Aid program, taught in conjunction with WMI.
+But last weekend, I was invited to audit a course offered by REI Outdoor School and I jumped at the chance to finally attend their two-day Wilderness First Aid program, taught in conjunction with WMI.

 The class covered general training for in-the-field emergencies like bites and stings, sprains, fractures, dislocations, concussions, heat and cold injuries, altitude sickness, anaphylaxis, even unconscious hikers collapsed on the trail.
 A lot was packed over the course of two days and there was so much more I wanted to learn at the end of each day.